alibell/pandasToBrat/README.md

     bratData.export(tokenizer = spacy_tokenizer_loaded)
 ```

+You can restrict the export to a limited set of entities.
+For that, the list of entities are specified in the entities parameter.
+If set as None, which is the default value, all entities will we considered.
+If a word contains many entities, the last one is kept.

 Finally, the keep_empty option is defaultly set as False.
 This means that every empty tokens will be removed from the exported data.
 You can set it as True if you want to keep empty tokens.